Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Another important feature of stocks is that they allow inflows and outflows to be decoupled and to be independent.
 - E.g. Banks enable you temporarily to earn money at a rate that’s different from how you spend it.
 Batteries enable your phone to store energy even through your usage varies.

-**Feedback Loops**
+### Feedback Loops

 - Consistent behavior is likely created by a mechanism that operates through a feedback loop.
-- Feedback loop: when changes in a stock affect the flows into or out of that same stock.
+- *Feedback loop*: when changes in a stock affect the flows into or out of that same stock.
 - E.g. Money interest in a savings account.
 The interest changes depending on how much money is in the account.
 And the money in the account changes as it gains interest.
 - The flows into or out of the stock are adjusted because of changes in the stock itself.
 ![Figure 8](figure8.png)
 - Not all systems have feedback loops.

-**Balancing Loops**
+### Balancing Loops

 - The first type of feedback loops is the balancing loop.
-- Balancing loop: equilibrating or goal-seeking structures in systems that are both sources of stability and sources of resistance to change.
+- *Balancing loop*: equilibrating or goal-seeking structures in systems that are both sources of stability and sources of resistance to change.
 - E.g. The temperature of a coffee cup, whether hot or cold, will seek to balance itself with the temperature of the room.
 ![Figure 10](figure10.png)
 ![Figure 11](figure11.png)